padpadpadpad/five_species_community_paper/README.md

 -   **sanger_sequence_clean_5spp.R -** sets trimming parameters for the raw sanger sequencing files in **sanger/**.
 -   **sanger_sequence_analysis_5spp.R -** trims the sanger sequencing files, assigns taxonomy using **dada2**, and recreates the table in Figure 1c.
+-   **invasion_from_rare.R** - analysis of invasion from rare data and recreates Figure 2.
--   **phenotypic_assays.R** - analyses the phenotypic data (supernatant assays, invasion-from-rare assays, medium-term persistence assays) and recreates Figures 2, 3, and 4.
+-   **phenotypic_assays.R** - analyses the phenotypic data (supernatant assays, invasion-from-rare assays, medium-term persistence assays) and recreates Figures 3, and 4.
 -   **long_term_clone_id.R** - analyses **long_term_assignment_16s.rds** to look at how well the 5 species can be identified after \>1 year in co-culture.
 -   **make_genome_summary.R** - creates the genome summary table (Table 1) from **assignment_16s.csv**, **checkm.csv**, **checkm2.csv**, and **gtdb_short.csv**.